Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Conclusions and Limitations

-\textbf{Extension}.
-Given various instructions, \model has the potential to be a customized IQA tool.
-To demonstrate this potential, as shown in \cref{fig:prompts}, we append the specific human preference (\eg, cannot tolerate any noise) to the instructions, \model adapts its comparison results accordingly.
-How to better induce this ability is our future work.

-\textbf{Limitations}.
-In this preliminary attempt, we demonstrate the possibility of depicting image quality with MLLMs.
+In this preliminary attempt, we propose an MLLM-based IQA model, \model, demonstrating the possibility of depicting image quality with languages.
 There is still a long way to go for real-world application.
-(1) The amount and coverage of data are not sufficient, limiting the generalization to real-world images.
-(2) The performance in \textit{description} and \textit{reasoning} tasks is not satisfying, particularly in human-evaluated reasonable-rate.
+(1) The amount and coverage of data are not sufficient, limiting the generalization.
+(2) The performance in \textit{description} and \textit{reasoning} tasks is not satisfying.
 (3) The distortion types can be more than five, even not pre-defined.
-Also, more fine-grained comparisons focusing on local details are preferred.
-(4) Finally, whether MLLM-based IQA methods can take the place of score-based ones is still an open question.
+Also, fine-grained comparisons on local details are preferred.
+(4) The voting method with pair-wise comparison is time-consuming.
+(5) Finally, whether MLLM-based IQA methods can take the place of score-based ones is still an open question.
 These belong to our future works.